Tech Tips

 One way to show how temperature and frequency interact is to run Tg tests at a set temperature.
 This process occurs over a range of vibrations.
 We then go to another temperature region and again evaluate the Tg as a function of changing frequency.

 If the temperature of the polymer is too low, it may be in its Glassy state.
-If the temperature of the polymer is too high, it may be in the very fluid part of the Viscous state and have too low a storage modulus to recover.
+If the polymer's temperature is too high, it may become extremely fluid.
+In this state, it might not have a strong enough storage modulus to recover.

 Measuring a polymer's properties is important.
 Creating its reduced frequency nomogram is also key.